Updated

 Even a 50-mile daily commute only uses 1.5 hours of a 7 kW charger’s capacity overnight.
 You have hours of headroom every night for unexpected trips, weekend drives, or days when you forget to plug in.

-The bottom line: don’t stress about charging speed.
 A standard 7 kW charger handles every realistic daily driving scenario with ease.
+No cause to stress over charging speed.

 Getting Started